 The point of intermittent fasting isn’t to binge during the window that you’re cleared to eat.
 Instead, the point is to lower your overall calorie count by consuming less food overall.
 However, this requires being very mindful.
-It may be easy to fall into the trap of thinking because you didn’t eat for 16 hours, you can eat whatever you want for 8 hours.
+It may be easy to fall into the trap of thinking because you didn’t eat for 16 hours; you can eat whatever you want for 8 hours.
 And that is definitely not the case.
 Don’t shove more food into your eating time window.
-Instead, eat normal amounts of food and you’ll find you end up eating less total calories.
+Instead, eat normal amounts of food, and you’ll find you end up eating fewer total calories.

-It is the job of insulin to regulate your blood sugar and store excess glucose for energy.
+Insulin’s job is to regulate your blood sugar and store excess glucose for energy.
 As shared by the Mayo Clinic, “after you eat, carbohydrates break down into glucose, a sugar that is the body’s primary source of energy.
 Glucose then enters the bloodstream.
 The pancreas responds by producing insulin, which allows glucose to enter the body’s cells to provide energy.”
 And when you are between meals and insulin levels are low, “the liver releases glycogen into the bloodstream in the form of glucose,” which keeps blood sugar levels more stable.

-However, when your insulin levels are high, your body is unable to burn fat.
-Thus, when you fast, your insulin levels drop and you can burn fat.
+However, when your insulin levels are high, your body cannot burn fat.
+Thus, your insulin levels drop when you fast, and you can burn fat.

 Have you ever stopped to think about the work your digestive system does to keep things moving?
 It’s a hard job, and it’s no surprise that many people have issues with their digestion.
 If you are one such person, a good way to help those issues is to practice intermittent fasting.
 When you take a break from eating for 12-16 hours, your body also gets a break in its hard work of digesting.
 It then turns to breaking down your fat cells and boosting your immunity, which are both great things.

 When fasting, your body switches seamlessly between burning carbs and burning fat to create a healthy balance.
-As mentioned above, this helps in lowering your insulin levels which is tied to better mental clarity.
+As mentioned above, this helps lower your insulin levels which is tied to better mental clarity.

 There is a lot more happening under the surface than people realize when it comes to fasting.
 Intermittent fasting is an approach to improving health that works for many.
 However, before adopting this plan into your life, make sure to speak with your doctor to determine if it is the right plan for you.